 “[…] In 1970, the nation’s youth flocked to the movement in their thousands.
 They brought with them confidence, boldness and enthusiasm.
 They also displayed a strong belief in the knowledge that they could be an integral part of the national transformation that could give our people something both new and beautiful…”

-The following is part of an NJAC series on their contribution to Trinidad and Tobago society after the ‘Black Power Revolution’ of 1970:
+The following is the ninth column in an NJAC series on their contribution to Trinidad and Tobago society after the ‘Black Power Revolution’ of 1970:

 The Trinidad and Tobago Revolution of 1970, led by Chief Servant Makandal Daaga ORTT, effected or influenced changes in all areas of national life.
 It brought changes in politics, national unity, Indian/African unity, the economy, human relationships, culture and the arts, education and Caribbean relations, to name a few.